-An Arch subsidiary is in the process of developing a second world-class longwall mine known as Leer South on the same reserve base as Leer.
-Leer South is expected to commence longwall production in the third quarter of 2021.
+In the third quarter of 2021, Arch commenced its highly anticipated second longwall operation at its world-class Leer South mine, where the ramp towards full production is expected to be completed in early 2022.
 The startup of Leer South is expected to increase our annual High-Vol A output to around 8 million tons per year, and is expected to enhance our already advantageous position on the U.S. cost curve; strengthen our coking coal profit margins across a wide range of market conditions; and solidify our position as the leading supplier of High-Vol A coal globally.